Medical Error Prevention: Patient Safety

 • Efficiency and Equity

-• One way patients and their families can become active participants in their healthcare is by:
+• One way patients and their families can become active participants in their health care is by:

 • Clinical Laboratory Services and Safety